You can find the complete code for this chapter on github

 Tweaking the codec

-The decoder should now return a tuple (u64, Message)
+The decoder should now return a tuple (u64, Message) instead of a Message.

-We can tweak the Decodec
+We can tweak the Decodec implementation to achieve this:

 # #![allow(unused_variables)] #fn main() { // src/codec.rs impl Decoder for Codec { type Item = (u64, Message); type Error = io::Error; fn decode(&mut self, src: &mut BytesMut) -> io::Result<Option<Self::Item>> { let res: Result<Option<Self::Item>, Self::Error>; let position = { let mut buf = io::Cursor::new(&src); loop { match Message::decode(&mut buf) { Ok(message) => { res = match message { // We now need to extract the ID of the message // and return it separately Message::Request(Request { id, .. }) | Message::Response(Response { id, .. }) => { Ok(Some((id as u64, message))) }, Message::Notification(_) => panic!("Notifications not supported"), }; break; } Err(err) => { match err { DecodeError::Truncated => return Ok(None), DecodeError::Invalid => continue, DecodeError::UnknownIo(io_err) => { res = Err(io_err); break; } } } } } buf.position() as usize }; let _ = src.split_to(position); res } } #}

-should now take an ID as argument.
+Similarly, the Encoder should now take an ID as argument.
 It becomes:

 # #![allow(unused_variables)] #fn main() { // src/codec.rs impl Encoder for Codec { type Item = (u64, Message); type Error = io::Error; fn encode(&mut self, item: Self::Item, buf: &mut BytesMut) -> io::Result<()> { let (id, mut message) = item; match message { Message::Response(ref mut response) => { response.id = id as u32; } Message::Request(ref mut request) => { request.id = id as u32; } Message::Notification(_) => panic!("Notifications not supported"), } Ok(rmpv::encode::write_value(&mut buf.writer(), &message.as_value())?) } } #}

-, and... it compiles!
+cargo build, and... it compiles!